simonecasolo/simonecasolo.github.io/index.md

 ---
 ## Hybrid Approaches to Virtual Flow Metering
 Multiphase flow can be simulated and predicted in case sensor data are not available.
-While this could be done via either physical simulators or data-driven machine learning models, hybrid approaches provide a more versatile approach especially when coupled with cloud achitectures.<br>
+While this could be done via either physical simulators or data-driven machine learning models, hybrid approaches provide a more versatile approach especially when coupled with cloud architectures.<br>
 In progress.

 ---